So, I think that’s a great question. You know, there are really two main things you need to consider.

 Walking In The Property

-So, they’re going to be walking in the property, looking at it and see if anything, you know, see if there’s anything that needs to be taken care of and then just showing prospective tenants.
+So, they’re going to be walking in the property, looking at it and see if anything, you know, see if there’s anything that needs to be taken care of and then just showing prospective residents.

-Then after that, once a tenant signs a lease, that really is the question, because what we found is that owners, a lot of times, really want to know what’s going on in the house.
+Then after that, once a resident signs a lease, that really is the question, because what we found is that owners, a lot of times, really want to know what’s going on in the house.